alex-quiniou/remove-bloatware-galaxy-s10e/README.md

 | pm uninstall -k --user 0 'com.samsung.android.bio.face.service' | ***HELP NEEDEED*** | ***HELP NEEDEED*** |
 | pm uninstall -k --user 0 'android.auto_generated_rro_vendor__' | ***HELP NEEDEED*** | ***HELP NEEDEED*** |
 | pm uninstall -k --user 0 'com.simplemobiletools.clock' | ***HELP NEEDEED*** | ***HELP NEEDEED*** |

-### You unistalled an important app, what to do ?
-You can restore any app you have 'unistall'
-Use this command ***cmd package install-existing XXX*** and replace ***XXX*** by the name of the app.

-### You want to submit a new app or post a problem ?
-Create an issue and take your time to explain what you want